 Congratulations!
 Your company has come up with a brand new widget that’s going to change the world, and it needs a name.
 Naturally, in your role as a savvy brand manager, before making any decisions about the new name you check to see whether the domain name for your company’s new product is taken.

 You may just type in your first candidate name for the product into a browser and see what happens when you add .com to the end, like so:

 Great!
 It’s available.
-Now you head off to register the domain and along the way the domain registrar makes the generous offer to sell you the .net, and .org versions for you too, so you purchase those too just for good measure.
+Now you head off to register the Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. and along the way the domain registrar makes the generous offer to sell you the .net, and .org versions for you too, so you purchase those too just for good measure.
 Time to call it a day, right?

 It would be nice if it were so straightforward (like most things on the internet!).
 Unfortunately, the top level domain space is probably larger than you think.
 Verisign’s August 2011 Domain Name Industry Brief reports that .com accounts for about 95 million of the 215 million domain names registered.
 What accounts for all those that aren’t .com?
 According to the Verisign report:

 The largest TLDs in terms of base size were, in order, .com, .de (Germany), .net, .uk (united Kingdom), .org, .info, .nl (netherlands), .cn, .eu and .ru (russian federation).